advename/The-React-Library-guide/README.md

 define(id?, dependencies?, factory);
 ```
 Where:
 - `id` - optional argument which specifies the name of the module being defined.
-If not specified then the module name is its file location + name.
+If not specified, then the module name is its file location + name.
 It's common not to specify a name and just use the file location + name.
 - `dependencies` - optional array of dependencies.
 If not specified or empty means that the module has no dependencies.
 - `factory` - the function to run in this module.
 It should be noted that the `factory` function **must** return a value, which can be any type of primitive, object, array or method.